Attorney Portrait

 Is there an Oxbryta class action?

-Most Oxbryta cases are being filed as individual lawsuits, though they may be consolidated in the future into a MDL.
+Most Oxbryta cases are filed as individual lawsuits, though they may be consolidated in the future into a MDL.
 This allows each plaintiff to pursue compensation based on their unique injuries.

 How long do I have to file an Oxbryta lawsuit in Alabama?